Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 We may refuse, condition, or suspend any transaction or account (including your use of WooPayments) if we believe you have violated the Agreement or that your activities or transactions expose you, us, or others to unacceptable risks, as determined by us in our sole discretion.

+We acknowledge responsibility for the security of cardholder data we store, process, or transmit on behalf of WooPayments users, where that data is within our possession or control, and subject to the applicable requirements of the Payment Card Industry Data Security Standard (PCI DSS).

 You authorize us to share data relating to WooPayments with the applicable payment processing third party for their use in accordance with their privacy policy.
 Please refer to our privacy policy for details on how we otherwise collect, use, and disclose data made available to us as part of WooPayments.

 We may also offer you the ability to process certain transactions in-person through an in-person payments feature.
 As part of this feature, you may purchase or we may provide you with a point-of-sale (POS) terminal.
 These POS terminals are manufactured by third parties and are provided “as-is” and “with all faults.”
 Neither we nor the third-party manufacturer offers you any warranty on these products.

-If you receive a POS terminal, you agree to: (a) use it for your own lawful commercial purposes only, and not for any personal, family, or household use; (b) the [Stripe Terminal Services Terms](https://stripe.com/terminal/legal) and [Stripe Terminal Purchase Terms](https://stripe.com/terminal-purchase/legal) as applicable; (c) comply with all applicable international and national laws and regulations, including applicable customs or export control laws or regulations; (d) use it only within the country that we shipped it to, except that you may use a terminal that was shipped to the European Economic Area in another country in the European Economic Area, if that country is [supported](https://stripe.com/docs/terminal/readers/placing-orders); and (e) if you obtain equipment, software, or accessories branded by Verifone and shipped to you to an address in the United Kingdom or European Economic Area, you agree to comply with the [Verifone Minimum Terms](https://stripe.com/us/verifone/legal), as applicable.
+If you receive a POS terminal, you agree to: (a) use it for your own lawful commercial purposes only, and not for any personal, family, or household use; (b) the [Stripe Terminal Services Terms](https://stripe.com/terminal/legal) and [Stripe Terminal Purchase Terms](https://stripe.com/terminal-purchase/legal) as applicable; (c) comply with all applicable international and national laws and regulations, including applicable customs or export control laws or regulations; (d) use it only within the country that we shipped it to, except that you may use a terminal that was shipped to the European Economic Area in another country in the European Economic Area, if that country is [supported](https://stripe.com/docs/terminal/readers/placing-orders); (e) ensure the latest operating system is running on the POS terminal, and that all applicable security updates and patches have been installed; (f) maintain a current WooCommerce account to be used in conjunction with the POS terminal; (g) refrain from making any unauthorized modifications or alternations to the POS terminal; and (h) if you obtain equipment, software, or accessories branded by Verifone and shipped to you to an address in the United Kingdom or European Economic Area, you agree to comply with the Verifone Minimum Terms, as applicable.

 You’ll be responsible for all shipping and handling charges for the POS terminal specified during the ordering process.
 We may restrict availability based on your region or limit the quantity of POS terminals that you may order.
 We may reject any order at any time, in which case, we’ll refund what you paid.
 Risk of loss for the POS terminal passes to you when the shipping carrier receives the terminal from our drop shipper for delivery, and title will transfer to you upon delivery.
 Shipping and delivery dates are estimates only and cannot be guaranteed.
 We are not liable for any delays in shipments.